 Seneca spokesperson Phil Pantano recalled at a press conference that only ten other casinos were operating in adjacent states and Canadian provinces when the State and tribe signed the compact.
 He says that number has since multiplied to more than 50 casinos.

 President Matthew Pagels also pointed to the impact on Seneca casinos of the State’s decision to expand online gaming and the increased availability of VLTs.
-Although New York doesn’t yet have online casinos, Seneca territory is sandwiched between Ontario and Pennsylvania, both of which do.
+Although New York doesn’t yet have online casinos, Seneca territory is sandwiched between Ontario and PA’s legal online casino markets.
 Pagels says that the gaming industry has “materially changed,” and the terms of the compact should reflect that.

 New York State and Seneca on Track for Negotiations